vitali-fedulov/images3/README.md

 Summary: Images are resized in a special way to squares of fixed size called "icons".
 Euclidean distance between the icons is used to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.

-If you need to increase precision: generate `image.Image` for image sub-parts and compare icons for those sub-parts.
+To increase precision: make `image.Image` for image sub-parts and compare their icons.

 Opening images is the most time-consuming operation, but since many JPEG images contain [EXIF thumbnails](https://www.similar.pictures/jpeg-thumbnail-reader.html), you could considerably speedup the reads by using decoded thumbnails to feed into func `Icon`.
 External packages to read thumbnails: [1](https://github.com/dsoprea/go-exif) and [2](https://github.com/rwcarlsen/goexif).
 A note of caution: in rare cases there could be [issues](https://security.stackexchange.com/questions/116552/the-history-of-thumbnails-or-just-a-previous-thumbnail-is-embedded-in-an-image/201785#201785) with thumbnails not matching image content.
 EXIF standard specification: [1](https://www.media.mit.edu/pia/Research/deepview/exif.html) and [2](https://www.exif.org/Exif2-2.PDF).